peteanderson80/Matterport3DSimulator/README.md

 - All images are real, not synthetic (providing much more visual complexity),
 - API for C++ and Python
 - Customizable image resolution, camera parameters, etc,
-- Supports GPU rendering using OpenGL, as well as off-screen CPU rendering using MESA,
+- Supports GPU rendering using OpenGL, as well as off-screen CPU rendering using OSMESA,
 - Future releases will include depth data (RGB-D).

 ## Cite as